-Everybody remembers that night of the 15th of January 1995, which was fifteen years ago now.
+Everybody remembers that night of the 25th of January 1995.

 It was where their chase for the title took a kick to the head when they drew at Crystal Palace.

 With this result and the loss of their talismanic (or just manic as it was) captain for the rest of the season, their grip of the trophy slipped and the Championship went to Blackburn Rovers that year.